Please find below projects funded by IPA's Consumer Protection Research Initiative.

 Research Implemented by IPA: Yes, IPA Uganda

 Financial fraud is harmful for any vulnerable population, but especially in developing countries where people rely increasingly on digital financial services (DFS).
 IPA survey data in Uganda indicates that users have experienced acute levels of fraud, while those with unresolved complaints were more likely to stop or reduce DFS usage.
 Since complaints and redress channels are important elements of consumer protection systems, but they occur after scam attempts, providers are often difficult to contact, and responses can be slow.
 Providers and regulators should also aim to lower the probability of successful fraud attempts before they occur.
 This project seeks to leverage complaints records and DFS user information from the regulator, mobile network operators (MNOs), and social media to develop predictive models of third-party fraud.
 These models would be used to proactively intervene with the fraudsters’ most likely targets to prevent victimization prior to scam attempts.
-This pilot proposal will test solutions which regulators, financial service providers, and MNOs could use to identify users and prevent financial loss, reducing both direct and indirect costs to consumers and providers.
+This pilot proposal will test solutions that regulators, financial service providers, and MNOs could use to identify users and prevent financial loss, reducing both direct and indirect costs to consumers and providers.

 Welfare Scoring for Digital Credit